 Digital movie camera

-A digital movie camera for digital cinematography is a video camera that captures footage digitally rather than the historically used movie camera, which shoots on film stock.
+A digital movie camera for digital cinematography is a motion picture camera that captures footage digitally rather than physical film, known as film stock.
 Different digital movie cameras output a variety of different acquisition formats.
 Cameras designed for domestic use have also been used for low-budget independent productions.

 1. ^ Siede, Caroline (23 August 2018).
 "Maybe the war between digital and film isn't a war at all".
 AV Club.
 Retrieved 14 January 2019.
 In 2017, 92 percent of films were shot on digital.